 334 Student Union, (937) 775-2556, email@example.com

-The Career Center at Wright State University is committed to helping students and alumni develop career and life planning skills, acquire experience, master job search strategies, and seek rewarding employment.
-The Career Center facilitates mutually beneficial relationships between employers, faculty and staff, students and alumni in order to meet the dynamic needs of today's workplace.
+Career Services at Wright State University is committed to helping students and alumni develop career and life planning skills, acquire experience, master job search strategies, and seek rewarding employment.
+Career Services facilitates mutually beneficial relationships between employers, faculty and staff, students and alumni in order to meet the dynamic needs of today's workplace.

 Uncertain about an academic major?
 Uncertain about a career direction?
 Not sure of your interests, values, or skills?
 Looking for a career that matches your personality?
 Just having a hard time getting started?
-The Career Center offers tools and personal advising to help.
+Career Services offers tools and personal advising to help.

-The Career Center hosts a variety of events throughout the year to support and connect students, alumni, and employers.
+Career Services hosts a variety of events throughout the year to support and connect students, alumni, and employers.
 In addition, employers may schedule recruiting events through us.

 These networking and recruiting events include on-campus interviewing, career fairs, information sessions, information tables, and special opportunities for faculty and staff.